Frequently asked questions

 About nominations

-What does it mean to nominate?
+What does it mean to nominate someone?

 Can first year students stand for nomination?